TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         *   *   SMALL BUSINESS WORKSTATIONS >.

-    *   Tablets Explore All  Tablets Explore All  Tablets Your tablet is an extension of your personality!
+    *   Phones, Tablets, &.
+Smart Devices Explore All  Phones, Tablets, &.
+Smart Devices Explore All  Phones, Tablets, &.
+Smart Devices Your tablet is an extension of your personality!
 Find the one that best compliments you.

+        *   Motorola Smartphones
         *   Android Tablets Android Tablets Multimedia tablets
             Lightweight &. portable
             Budget friendly
         *   Windows Tablets Windows Tablets Business-ready Windows tablets with enhanced security features.
         *   2-in-1 PCs 2-in-1 PCs Multimedia tablets with multiple modes, including Stand, Hold, and Hang.
+        *   Phablets
-        *   Connected Devices
+        *   Smart Home
-        *   SMALL BUSINESS TABLETS &.
-DETACHABLES
+        *   SMALL BUSINESS TABLETS

         *   *   Explore Android

         *   *   Explore Windows

-        *   *   Explore 2-in-1
+        *   *   Explore all 2-in-1s

         *   *   Because your tablet is like an extension of your personality.
 Check out specifics, and complement yourself.

                 Explore All Tablets >.
+        *   *   Motorola Smartphones >.

         *   *   Multimedia tablets
                 Lightweight &. portable
                 Budget friendly